-In the past few days, Toronto’s heat has been far from manageable.
-However, the demand for cooling down and even enjoying the rays has risen tremendously.
-Here’s a list of 6 urban beaches in Toronto, ranging from small, chill spaces for tanning to populated spaces with swim-ready water and fun events.
+Here’s a list of 6 urban beaches in Toronto, ranging from small, chill spaces for tanning to populated spaces with long stretches of sand.

 Cherry Beach offers Torontonians the chance to swim, relax, play games and even walk your dogs around the trails.
 The beach hosts Promise Cherry Beach, a music festival that occurs every weekend in the summer.
 Along with the beach itself, the surrounding park has picnic benches for family and friend gatherings, as well as beach-related sports.
 However, the beach really comes to life at night.
 The beach is located at the foot of Cherry Street, just south of Unwin Avenue.